adrs0049/FastVector/README.md

 * `CSVector` for large vectors which are dynamically allocated.
 * `Vector<T, N>` for small vectors of fixed size.

+*Disclaimer:* This was an educational project, and I do not guarantee correct functioning of all code paths.
+In fact, I know of a few code paths that have various bugs.

 # `CSVector`